-The housing backlog in GSDM as depicted in Table 31 below is estimated at about 98 500 units in the urban areas and about 27 707 units in the rural parts of the District.
+The housing backlog in GSDM as depicted in Table 31 below is estimated at about 89 529 which is a fraction 98 500 units in the urban areas and about 27 707 units in the rural parts of the District.
 The biggest backlogs were recorded in the Albert Luthuli and Govan Mbeki Local Municipalities respectively, which is in some instances due to the influx of people seeking employment opportunities particularly in Govan Mbeki Local Municipality where the scenario of urban areas is concerned.